 Which Book Should I Read First?

 The Bible is made up of two major sections, the Old Testament and the New Testament.
 The Old Testament is further divided into 39 books, and the New Testament is made up of 27 books.
 One of the most commonly asked questions by people studying the Bible for the first time is “Which book should I start with?”
 The truth is there is no one right answer!
-But here are some tips and suggestions that lots of beginners find helpful.
+But here are some Bible reading tips and suggestions that lots of beginners find helpful.

 You can start from the beginning, literally, with Genesis.
-Genesis is the first book of the Bible and covers the creation of the world and how life came to be.
+Genesis is the first book of the Bible and covers the creation of the entire world and how life came to be.
 There is certainly something to be said for opening up your Bible and reading from Genesis to Revelation (the last Biblical book).
 Working through the Bible from start to finish is a great way to familiarize yourself with all of the different books.

 Another common suggestion is to start with the Gospel of John in the New Testament.
 All four Gospels recount the stories of Jesus’ life and ministry.
-What makes John, in particular, a good starting point for study is the artistic and narrative style.
-Starting with John provides beginners with an introduction to understand the person and teachings of Jesus Christ, which can add helpful context for reading other books of the Bible.
+What makes John, in particular, a good starting point for Bible study is the artistic and narrative style.
+Starting with John provides beginners with an introduction to understand the person and teachings of Jesus Christ, which can add helpful historical context for reading other books of the Bible.

-You could also look into joining a study group or Bible class at your local church.
+You could also look into joining a Bible study group or Bible class at your local church.
 This will allow you to work through scripture with other believers--some of whom might also be beginners--and allow you to ask any questions that might come up as you read.

 No matter if you are totally new to Jesus or if you have grown up within the church, studying the Bible is an essential component of a life of faith.
 We study scripture in order to draw closer to God as well as to learn how to live better.
 We hope that this brief overview has helped you understand how to study the Bible for beginners.
 Remember that anytime we read the Bible, we have an opportunity to see and hear how God is speaking and moving in our lives.
-Getting started studying the Bible is just the first step towards engaging with God's word every day.
+Getting started to study god's word is just the first step towards engaging with God's word every day.
 For more ways to deepen your faith and continue your education, take a look at Alabaster’s beautifully-designed collection of Bibles and other supplemental material to help you along your journey.